Get Your Employment Arbitration Case Packet — File in Toccoa Without a Lawyer

 Crucial to the dispute was a performance review dated July 2022 that showed “areas needing improvement,” but Jessica argued these critiques were inconsistent with prior appraisals and too vague to justify demotion.
 The panel also examined company bonus policies and found discrepancies in Hartwell’s application of bonus eligibility during that period.

 Ultimately, in June 2023, the arbitration panel issued its award.
-They ruled partially in favor of Jessica Wilson.
+They ruled partially in favor of the claimant.
 The panel found insufficient evidence supporting Hartwell’s restructuring explanation and concluded retaliatory intent likely influenced her demotion.
 Consequently, Jessica was awarded $20,000 in damages, which included the withheld $8,500 bonus, $5,000 for emotional distress, and $6,500 in lost wages due to her reduced role.
 However, the panel declined to reinstate her supervisory position, acknowledging business operational challenges.

 JR Wilson reflected after the arbitration, “It wasn’t just about the money.
 It was about dignity and being heard.
 I hope my fight helps others in Toccoa find their voice.”